ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 invited to add all of the missing features and ensure that `square` produces the expected output.
 Once the program is working correctly, you should also try to use it when specifying a file that is not available on your computer!
-For instance, if you run it with the command `poetry run square --approach for --dir input --file numberswrong.txt` then it will not perform the number squaring and instead produce the following output:
+For instance, if you run it with the command `poetry run square --approach for --directory input --file numberswrong.txt` then it will not perform the number squaring and instead produce the following output: